Fasting vs. Non-Fasting Blood Tests: How Not Following Instructions Can Lead to Misleading Results

 Lipid Profile (Cholesterol Tests)

-Recent evidence and guidelines suggest that fasting is generally unnecessary for routine lipid panels.
-The Canadian Cardiovascular Society and other international bodies now recommend nonfasting lipid testing as the standard for most people, as studies show minimal variation in cholesterol levels after eating.
-Although triglycerides may increase slightly post-meal (up to 20%), this does not significantly affect cardiovascular risk assessment, and nonfasting levels may better reflect a typical metabolic state.
-Nonfasting testing improves patient convenience, safety, and compliance, though fasting may still be advised for patients with very high triglycerides (>4.5 mmol/L) or those on lipid-lowering medications.
+Current evidence says fasting isn't necessary for routine lipid panels.
+The Canadian Cardiovascular Society and other international bodies now recommend nonfasting lipid testing as the default, since cholesterol levels don't change much after eating.
+Triglycerides can rise up to about 20% post-meal, but that doesn't meaningfully affect cardiovascular risk assessment, and nonfasting numbers actually reflect your day-to-day metabolic state more accurately.
+Nonfasting testing is more convenient, safer, and easier to comply with.
+Fasting is still advised for patients with very high triglycerides (>4.5 mmol/L) or those on lipid-lowering medications.

 Complete Blood Count (CBC)